Gabrielatb/Domestic-Violence-App/README.md

 * Victim and advocate are able to communicate with one another through the messaging center.
 ![Messaging Center](https://github.com/Gabrielatb/Domestic-Violence-App/blob/master/static/img/messaging_center.png)

-* Below is the data model I created
+* Below is a look into the data model I created for the web app
 ![DB ](https://github.com/Gabrielatb/Domestic-Violence-App/blob/master/static/img/My%20Haven%20Db%20model.png)

 ## About the Developer
 Gabriela Borges is a software engineer in Bay Area, California.
 Learn more about her on [LinkedIn](https://www.linkedin.com/in/gabriela-t-borges/).